 The discovery engine distinguishes between network events that are received in the corporate network versus outside of the corporate network.
 Devices that are not connected to corporate networks will not be discovered or listed in the device inventory.

-Devices that have been discovered but have not yet been onboarded and secured by Microsoft Defender for Endpoint will be listed in Device Inventory within the Endpoints tab.
+Devices that have been discovered but have not yet been onboarded and secured by Microsoft Defender for Endpoint will be listed in the device inventory within the Computers and Mobile tab.

 - Onboarded: The endpoint is onboarded to Microsoft Defender for Endpoint.

 - Can be onboarded: The endpoint was discovered in the network and the Operating System was identified as one that is supported by Microsoft Defender for Endpoint, but it is not currently onboarded.
 We highly recommend onboarding these devices.

 - Unsupported: The endpoint was discovered in the network but is not supported by Microsoft Defender for Endpoint.